millette/dat-shell/README.md

 ## TODO
 There's lots to do, classified here in bugs and features.

-> pfrazee: once you've got a good MVP, make a gif and we can tweet it up!

 ### Bugs
 * Improve error messages
 * Prevent cd into a file (doh)